myConsciousness/json-response/README.md

 }
 ```

 The above process is not only redundant, but also unsafe from an implementation standpoint, as it requires writing a process for when the value associated with the key does not exist.
-It becomes even more complicated in the case of a list structure with multiple JSONs.

-With `JsonResponse`, the above implementation is no longer necessary!
+It becomes even more complicated in the case of a list structure with multiple JSONs. **_With `JsonResponse`, the above implementation is no longer necessary!_**

+In addition to `JsonResponse`, various other JSON-related libraries have been developed, and there are many interesting techniques that use annotations and type inference. **_However, I feel that those libraries are just complicating a simple problem with too many implementations and configuration files just to process the response returned from the API._**

+Therefore, `JsonResponse` does not require any tricky annotations or new configuration files.
+This library can be used in the same sense as the well-worn `JSONObject` in Java. **_It is a horizontal thinking of a dead technology, but it is the easiest and safest algorithm when dealing with JSON response._**

-## 1.1.
+## 1.2.
 Introduction

-### 1.1.1.
+### 1.2.1.
 Install Library

 **_With Dart:_**